 Q: Will using Rejoint affect other medications I may be taking?

 A: First, check with your health-care provider before taking any herbal or natural supplement to be sure you are a candidate for it.
 Rejoint is a natural, herbal supplement.
 The blend of ingredients was developed to address intermittent pain while minimizing effects on other medications.
-If you are on blood pressure medication, Rejoint needs to be taken under a doctor’s supervision, since it can lower blood pressures, causing dizziness.
 If you have intestinal problems, are pregnant or nursing, do not take Rejoint.
 Rejoint should not be taken if you are a minor, nursing, pregnant, or on a blood thinner such as coumadin warfarin, Xarelto, Eliquis, Heparin, Pradaxa.

 Q: Are there any negative side effects?